HornetsHive/Bee-Rescue/README.md

 To check package dependencies, type `npm list` in the `app`, `client_webpage`, or `server` directories.

 ## Installation
+> *once app is launched, downoad it from app the google paay store or apple store*

 1. install nodejs libraries https://nodejs.org/en/download/
    - download for your OS and install